 Cats are usually fastidious creatures, grooming themselves multiple times a day.
 Your cat’s tongue is well designed for this function, with tiny barbs which act like a miniature comb, perfect for cleaning dust and grime from hair.

-If your cat’s coat is starting to look a bit less sleek, or you’ve noticed clumped hair and mats, your cat may not be grooming themselves very well.
+If your cat’s coat is starting to look a bit less sleek, or you’ve noticed clumped hair and mats, and you’re also noticing that your cat is not eating well, it could be a sign of concern.
 This can be due to multiple factors, including obesity, age, pain, or illness.
 It might even be that they never learned the skills well as a kitten!

-A lack of grooming can indicate that something is wrong, and your cat may need to be seen by a veterinarian.
-Read on for more about the common causes of why a cat is not grooming themself, and how you can help.
+A lack of grooming and lose of appetite can indicate that something is wrong, and your cat may need to be seen by a veterinarian.

-Grooming is a really important part of a cat’s life.
+Both Grooming and eating are an essential part of a cat’s life.
 A change to this instinctual habit can be a signal that something is wrong.
 Some kittens never learn to groom properly if they have had a poor start due to illness or separation from their mother.

 Cats may stop grooming because they are feeling stressed or anxious, leading to them hiding away more and not pursuing their usual routines, or because of illness or pain physically preventing them.
 Obesity is also a leading factor in why a cat’s grooming routine goes south: fat cats just aren’t flexible enough to reach those tricky areas!